 One way they can do this – or at least buy time – is to say that they love (or think they love) their affair partner.
 After all, love is a justification for any kind of behavior or betrayal, right?
 Love casts a magical spell that no one can or should break, right?
 Of course not.

-Again, does he love her?
+But does he love her?
 Who knows.
 What I do know is that allowing the affair to continue while he “decides” which one of you he wants to be with will chip away at your dignity and well-being while doing absolutely nothing to motivate him to actually make a decision.

 I’ve worked with betrayed spouses for years.
 More specifically, I’ve worked with betrayed spouses whose partners are refusing to end an affair, often because they claim to “love” the other person.
 Yes, it’s a complicated issue, particularly if the marriage has deeper or long-standing problems.